mrezabayat/iamsorush/content/posts/cpp-inheritance-cheat-sheet.md

 ## Hiding rule

-A method in derived class aims to overload a method of base class does not happen automatically.
-The compiler only looks in the scope of derived class for overloading.
-In this case the base method should be explicitely mentioned in the derived class, see below example:
+A method in a derived class cannot implicitly overload a method of the base class.
+The compiler only looks in the scope of the derived class for function overloading.
+In this case the base method should be explicitly mentioned in the derived class, see example below:

 ```cpp
 struct Base